rizitis/GitVoyager/README.md

 # GitVoyager
 Is your personal git package manager.
-Explore your github repo  and download from cli any file or folder/subfolder without clone all repo loccaly.<br>
+Explore your github repo  and download from cli any file or folder/subfolder without clone all repo loccaly needed.<br>
 Only requirement in a Linux system is jq and and a personal github api access token.<br>

 ## Install